tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Categories Description Add/README.md

     </script>
   ```

-* Remove the default text block from the section.
+* If the section is new and Fluid Engine, remove the default text block from the
+  section, unless you need text block.

 * Save the section.